conquerv0/Pynaissance/README.md

 - I. Basic Framework

     A general introduction to python packages.
 Basic stock data initialization, dataframe maipulation and basic plotting.
-    Some general information about the main package used is included.
+    Some in-depth guide about the main package used, such as numpy and pandas, is included.

 - II.
 Market Data Manipulation